KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Integer, Default value: Depends on system, Available since: 20.07

-This option is defined by kdesrc-build (when using `kdesrc-build --generate-config`), set to be the number of CPUs that is deemed safe for heavyweight or other highly-intensive modules, such as `qtwebengine`, to avoid running out of memory during the build.
+This option is defined by kde-builder (when using `kde-builder --generate-config`), set to be the number of CPUs that is deemed safe for heavyweight or other highly-intensive modules, such as `qtwebengine`, to avoid running out of memory during the build.